Emily A. Holmes

 Emily A. Holmes (born 1971 in Surrey, England) is a clinical psychologist and neuroscientist known for her research on mental imagery in relation to psychological treatments for post traumatic stress disorder (PTSD), bipolar disorder, and depression.
-Holmes is Professor of Clinical Neuroscience at Karolinska Institute in Sweden.
+Holmes is Professor at the department of Women's and Children's Health at Uppsala University.
 She also holds an appointment as Honorary Professor of Clinical Psychology at the University of Oxford.

 The British Psychological Society awarded Holmes the May Davidson Award in 2007 and Spearman Medal in 2010.
-Holmes also received the Comenius Early Career Psychologist Award from the European Federation of Psychologists’ Associations in 2011 and the Humboldt Foundation Friedrich Wilhelm Bessel Research Award in 2013.
+Holmes also received the Comenius Early Career Psychologist Award from the European Federation of Psychologists' Associations in 2011 and the Humboldt Foundation Friedrich Wilhelm Bessel Research Award in 2013.

 In 2014, she received the American Psychological Association's Award for Distinguished Scientific Early Career Contributions to Psychology "for her groundbreaking research into the role of imagery in emotions and emotional disorders [...] that encoding events as mental images—rather than in verbal form—can enhance both the intensity and the duration of emotional consequences."

 Biography

 Holmes grew up in Surrey, England.
 She completed a BA in Experimental Psychology at the University of Oxford in 1993.
 The following year she obtained a master's degree in Social Science at the Institute of Psychology, Uppsala University in Sweden, where she worked with Gunnar Jansson on haptic/tactile perception in blind individuals.
 She then attended art college for a year and followed this up by spending several years in New York.
 During this time she worked at the Metropolitan Museum of Art running touch tours for visitors who were visually impaired and also with homeless people who were not receiving adequate care or support for mental health conditions.
 The latter experience began to shape the subsequent direction of her life.

-Holmes returned to the UK and was accepted onto clinical psychology training.
+Holmes returned to the UK and was accepted on to clinical psychology training.
 She received her Doctorate in Clinical Psychology at Royal Holloway University of London in 2000, under the supervision of Chris Brewin.
 Her research with Brewin focused on PTSD and intrusive memories.
 Holmes received her PhD in Cognitive Neuroscience at the Cambridge University in 2005, mentored by Andrew Mathews.
-Her research with Mathews demonstrated the powerful role of mental imagery in generating emotional responses.
+Her research with Mathews demonstrated the role of mental imagery in generating emotional responses.

 Holmes was awarded the Royal Society Dorothy Hodgkin Fellowship in 2005 in support of her research at the University of Oxford.
 In 2010, Holmes was awarded a Wellcome Trust Clinical Fellowship and was appointed Professor of Clinical Psychology at the University of Oxford.
-From 2012 to 2016 Holmes was a Program Leader at the MRC Cognition and Brain Sciences unit at Cambridge University.
+From 2012 to 2016 Holmes was a Programme Leader at the MRC Cognition and Brain Sciences unit at Cambridge University.

 In her family life she has a partner and child.

 In 2022 she was the guest on an episode of The Life Scientific on BBC Radio 4.